FDiot/code_tympan3/doc/installing.rst

 already installed in your development environment in a system-wide way.
 If you are running a Linux box, the best way to get them is through your distribution package manager.
-If you are running a Windows box, your would be best by running the dedicated installers.
+If you are running a Windows box, you should run the dedicated installers.

-More details are given in further section on an OS and variant basis.
+More details are given in further sections, on an OS and variant basis.

 Boost
-        Boost_ is a set of C++ libraries which provide an higher level of expressiveness and convenience for C++.
+        Boost_ is a set of C++ libraries which provide a higher level of expressiveness and convenience for C++.
 A version 1.46 or newer is recommended.